rturrado/zorita/README.md

 A RISC machine implementation.
 Zorita means Little (Reduced) in Asturian dialect.

 ## Documentation
-For the machine model and instruction set design decisions, see the [Machine Model and Instruction Set](docs/machine_model_and_instruction_set.md) document.
+For the machine model and instruction set, see the [Machine Model and Instruction Set](docs/machine_model_and_instruction_set.md) document.
 ## Requirements